JasonWarrenUK/JasonWarrenUK/README.md

 <h2 align="left">Current Hyperfoci</h2>

+- 🗳 ~~radicalising~~ enabling voters by surfacing [what their local candidates have said about their identity](https://github.com/JasonWarrenUK/got-my-back)
 - 🏛 procedurally generating extinct cultures & then [making players feel bad for being colonialist in their interpretations](https://github.com/JasonWarrenUK/Those-Who-Came-Before)
 - ⏳ taking someone who witnessed a historical event and [working out what else they saw in their life](https://github.com/JasonWarrenUK/Grand-Chronicle)
 - 🔮 rendering my constant sense of inadequacy when I teach in code by [building a better curriculum planner](https://github.com/JasonWarrenUK/Inclusive-Dynamics)